A Comprehensive Guide for Wheel Offset

 - Fender rubbing can occur as a result of your tire’s excessive pop-out.
 If your tire is pooping out more expansive than usual, there is a good chance it will rub against your fenders.
 However, if you want to avoid this issue, you must roll your fenders and stretch your tires to fit better.

 Some Positive Angels of Positive Offset

 - A positive offset is the core reason for tucking the wheel inwards.
-A positive offset is highly recommended and preferred by many car manufacturers than a negative offset due to security differences.
+A positive offset is highly recommended and preferred by many car manufacturers over a negative offset due to security differences.

-- Positive offset support off-road vehicles that have ample clearance within the wheel well.
-The offset rims ensure the accurate fitting of wider tires while avoiding stick out.
+- Positive offset supports off-road vehicles that have ample clearance within the wheel well.
+The offset rims ensure the accurate fitting of wider tires while avoiding sticking out.

 - Moreover, with the help of a positive offset rim, you can avoid rubbing against the fenders.
-As you know that, when you fit wider tires on the front side, it causes rubbing against the fender.
-So utilize positive offset to eliminate guard rubbing issue.
+As you know, when you fit wider tires on the front side, it causes rubbing against the fender.
+So utilize positive offset to eliminate guard rubbing issues.
 So buy your customized and desired set of wheels and tires after all essential measurements and calculations.

 Some Negative Angels of Positive Offset

 - Wheel entire movement spectrum is crucial to account for before making any changes to your wheel setup.
 It deals with sideways movement while turning and also vertical direction while dealing with bumps.
-But failure in this can cause expensive damages from the edge of the wheel.
-Also, it will cause tire rubbing against the suspension components.
+But failure in this can cause expensive damage from the edge of the wheel.
+Also, it will cause the tire to rub against the suspension components.